 John Hinckley Jr., mentioned at the beginning of this article, was released from a mental institution after 35 years of confinement.
 He continues to be closely monitored and will likely never be entirely free.
 Certainly, had he been convicted, he may have been more seriously punished but his successful defense in criminal court didn't exactly prevent him from having his freedom taken from him for the rest of his life.

 The insanity defense has always been quite controversial, while courts have wrestled with its meaning and practical application.
 Whether you believe you have a viable insanity defense or have other questions regarding your case, exercising your right to legal counsel is the best way to defend against charges.
-Have an attorney review the details of your case for free.
+Get in touch with a local criminal defense lawyer today.